eliotsykes/ShinyCMS-ruby/docs/dev/mailing-list-notes.md

 Things which aren't optional:
 * Double opt-in subscriptions are a basic human right ;)
 * Instantly-effective unsubscribe links and headers in all list emails
+* Settings with privacy implications should default to the more private setting

 General thoughts:
 * UUIDs for anything that doesn't have slugs - do not expose sequential IDs!